FAQ

 The program dates change every year.
 Please refer to the application form, section 3, Camp Dates for this year’s dates.

-****Dates for SPRING 2022 Virtual Camps*****
+****Dates for SPRING 2023 Virtual Camps*****

-****Tentative Dates for SUMMER 2022 Virtual Camps*****
+****Dates for SUMMER 2023 In-person Camps****

 WHAT IS MY ROLE AS A MENTOR?